OpenNebula/vOneCloud-docs/docs/source/security_and_resource_consumption_control/showback.rst

 Showback
 ========

-vOneCloud ships with functionality to reports resource usage cost.
+vOneCloud ships with functionality to report resource usage cost.
 Showback reports are genereted daily (at midnight)using the information retrieved from OpenNebula.

 **Set the VM Cost**